 - References to time, Geographical locations: These references help you to discover the historical settings and are important for keeping the scriptures in their original context.

 - Comparisons and contrasts, Terms of Conclusion: Looking at these words or phrases helps us to determine the main points the author is making.

 Here are some tips to keep in mind as you move into the next step of interpreting the scriptures.

-After observing a section of scripture, see if you can determine chapter themes that the author is portraying.
-Then, you could even go a step further and break each chapter down to paragraphs to determine the theme of each segment.
+- Determine Chapter Themes: After observing a section of scripture, see if you can determine chapter themes that the author is portraying.
+Then, you could even go a step further and break each chapter down into paragraphs to determine the theme of each segment.

 How to Apply the Scriptures